cncf/tag-contributor-strategy/website/content/accessibility/deaf-and-hard-of-hearing/conference-best-practices.md

 Of course, this approach doesn’t scale well.
 If you have more deaf attendees, you’ll need to share accommodations among more individuals.

-Before the conference, ask attendees to sign up for sessions in advance so you know which sessions must be staffed by interpreters.
-But allow for last-minute changes and be prepared to inform interpreters about these.
-While you’ll want to plan ahead, you also want to offer attendees the flexibility to change their minds.
-Maybe they met someone who’s giving a talk, and they’d like to attend that session.
-If you have multiple deaf attendees, have interpreters at keynotes by default.

 ### Regional/single-track conferences

-It’s easier to share accommodations among speakers and attendees at smaller or single-track conferences.
+At smaller or single-track conferences, sharing accommodations among speakers and attendees is easier.
 Provide live captions and a pair of sign language interpreters.

 If your budget is tight, consider offering an accessibility sponsorship add-on and mention throughout the conference that interpreters are made possible thanks to that company.
 That will motivate them or other companies to participate next time.